chriswailes/RLTK/examples/kazoo/chapter 1/Chapter1.md

 When it comes to implementing a language, the first thing needed is the ability to process a text file and recognize what it says.
 The traditional way to do this is to use a *lexer* (aka *scanner*) to break the input up into *tokens*.
 Each token returned by the lexer includes a token code and potentially some metadata (e.g. the numeric value of a number).

-It is pretty simple to create a lexer using RLKT:
+It is pretty simple to create a lexer using RLTK:

 ```Ruby
 class Lexer < RLTK::Lexer; end